For the Love of Creation Faith-in-Action Campaign

 - commit equal support for climate change adaptation and mitigation measures in the Global South.

-The campaign runs from February 17 to October 4, 2021 (from Ash Wednesday through to the feast of St. Francis of Assisi and end of the Season of Creation.)
-To make your personal emissions reduction pledge, to send customizable letters to federal authorities regarding the aims of the campaign, or to register as an organization for your parish or local community, visit their website.
+To make your personal emissions reduction pledge, to send customizable letters to federal authorities regarding the aims of the campaign, to learn more about and host a Faithful Climate Conversation, or to register as an organization for your parish or local community, visit their website.

 Carbon pricing is a key part of addressing climate change, and it’s not anti-conservative.
 In a 2014 opinion piece, former Reform Party leader Preston Manning proposed that “for any economic activity, especially the production of energy, we should identify its negative environmental impacts, devise measures to avoid, mitigate or adapt to those impacts, and include the costs of those measures in the price of the product.
 It’s the idea behind using carbon pricing to reduce greenhouse gas emissions.”
 Cap-and-trade is exactly such a market-based approach to reducing greenhouse gases, while financing our shift to renewable sources of energy, which has the potential for growing our economy.